jonlpersson/ed-latimore/site/_posts/2021-08-23-how-to-not-be-socially-awkward.md

 tags:
   - how-to-make-friends
   - dating-and-relationships
+description: >-
-description: Stop overthinking every conversation and learn how to not be socially awkward.
+  If you spend too much time in your lead, you won't be able to live.
+Stop overthinking every conversation and learn how to not be socially awkward.
 image: /assets/images/thumbnails/ed-latimore-socializing.jpg
 ---
 Do you throw out a handshake when someone goes for a fistbump?